All Episodes

 Great to have you with us.

-Um I I told your screener, I believe that this whole ro this whole Wilson situation and rove is to get even because of the Iraqi war.
+I told your screener, I believe that this whole Wilson situation and Rogue is to get even because of the Iraqi war, because they did not believe that we should have went into Iraq.

-And they're going to keep at it, you know, because Wilson's main thing was that he did not believe that you know we should have been going into Iraq.
+And they're going to keep at it, you know, because Wilson's main thing was that he did not believe that, you know, we should have been going into Iraq.

-Uh Richard Clark also said that.
+Richard Clark also said that.

-General Vinny said that.
+General Zinni said that.

-Too many people said that, and I believe that they're that's the that's the issue.
+Too many people said that, and I believe that that's the issue, and that's why it's not going to go away.

-Well, you might think I think you're partially right.
+Well, I think you're partially right.

 I don't think there's any question that the left in this country is outraged that Bush went into Iraq.